openebs-archive/openebs-docs/docs/upgrade.md

 **Upgrade Using Kubectl** ( OpenEBS was installed by kubectl using openebs-operator.yaml file)

-**Note** The following sample steps will work only if you have installed openebs without modifying the default values.
+**Note** The following sample steps will work only if you have installed OpenEBS without modifying the default values.

 Delete the older openebs-operator and storage classes.
 Use the following command to delete the old openebs-operator file.
 ```